Which Breast Procedure Is Right for You?

 • Nipple sensation

-Augmentation with Implants
+Breast Augmentation with Implants

 Breast augmentation with breast implantation is among the more common procedures in plastic surgery.
-If you want to boost your bust, saline or silicone implants may be best.
+If you want to boost your smaller breasts, saline or silicone implants may be best.
 Breast augmentation surgery involves many factors, such as breast size, shape, type of implant, placement within the chest area, and the point of incision.
 Dr. Prysi will help each patient make the most informed decision by analyzing body shape, lifestyle, and personal goals for their new look.

-Breast Lift
+Breast Lift Surgery

 Breast Reduction

 Chronic pain around the upper torso and neck is experienced by many large-chested women; enough to give rise to this common procedure to reduce the size enough to either diminish such ongoing pain or to create a more proportionate figure.
-Breast reductions, technically known as reduction mammoplasties, involve removing excessive fat, tissue, and skin with incisions and liposuction.
+Breast reductions, technically known as reduction mammoplasties, involve removing excessive fat, glandular tissue, and skin with incisions and liposuction.
+During the procedure, it is crucial to preserve adequate blood supply to the nipple-areola complex, primarily through key arteries such as the internal mammary artery and lateral thoracic artery, to maintain tissue viability and sensation.
 The procedure has a number of benefits for those who are interested.
-Your specific procedure will vary depending on the needs of your body – you may require a reduction and a lift and may even need some reshaping of the tissue around the nipple to be proper.

 Ongoing Recovery